TECHIES-HUB1/Vuejs-Tutorial/README.md

 So that when you type npm start then, It will start development server.
 When you change any .js file, then the server will automatically restart.
 No need to manually do it.

+before you start with npm start edit your package.json file by removing the second scripts and leaving only "scripts": {
+    "start": "webpack-dev-server"
+  },

+  else you'll get a Start script missing error when running npm start

+after that install your javascript babelrc plugins with npm install --save-dev babel-preset-es2015

+and then type
+{
+  "presets": ["es2015"]
+}

+into your .babelrc file and save

+then you can Run the following command.

+npm start
+It will start at this URL: http://localhost:8080/

+You can see on the screen:  your message typed in your index.html file